forcedotcom/salesforcedx-vscode/.github/actions/validate-issue/messages/unsupported-vscode.md

 Hello @THE_AUTHOR :wave:

+Shared: `USER_VERSION`
+Minimum Supported: `MIN_VERSION`

 It looks like you're using an outdated version of VSCode.
-OLD_VSCODE is no longer supported by the Salesforce Extensions for VSCode as of February 29, 2024.
-We highly recommend you move from OLD_VSCODE to the latest VSCode version ASAP.
+USER_VERSION is no longer supported by the Salesforce Extensions for VSCode as of February 29, 2024.
+We highly recommend you move from USER_VERSION to the latest VSCode version ASAP.

 Download the latest VSCode [here](https://code.visualstudio.com/download).